forcepusher/forcepusher/README.md

 Vision consumes a lot.
 Use Q8_0 or BF16 .mmproj files so you don't have to blind the model completely.

 I use very low temperatures to prevent tool use typos/screwups, since I use LLMs mostly for refactoring.
-Don't use Q8_0 KV Cache, no matter how tempting or what the benchmarks say - it wrecks reasoning and tool calls.
+Try not to use Q8_0 KV Cache, no matter how tempting or what the benchmarks say - it wrecks reasoning and tool calls.
 To avoid Gemma 4 thinking bugs, use "<|channel>" as your reasoning start string, not "<|channel>thought".
 All models should use 8k output token limit to prevent occasional very long useless loops when it fails a tool call.
 Always disable Unified KV Cache and set Max Concurrent Prediction to 1, unless model is intended to work in parallel.